How to Apply

 Application Deadline: There is a rolling application deadline.
 Review of completed applications will begin on November 1.
 The program will continue to review applications as program space permits until May 1.

-Program Start Date: All accepted students begin the program at the same time (2nd summer session) as per the program curriculum.
+Program Start Date: All accepted students begin the program at the same time (Mid June) as per the program curriculum.

 Please note that the first two courses for each new cohort begin mid-June with an online course for HP 606 and a hybrid course (majority online with a 2-week on-campus lab in July) for HP 607.